copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - In wizard mode, you can choose to teleport into locations that you can't teleport into in normal play (e.g. into a wall or across no-teleport zones).
 - In wizard mode, a message prints when you teleport on a non-teleport level.
+- Grass is restored to the Barbarian quest goal level.

 ### Interface changes